 The post conference program is intended for mid-level managers looking to grow leadership potential, learn from others with similar management responsibilities, and share best practices or challenges faced.
 Lunch is served in conjunction with the program.

-The Greek Retreat program is designed for professionals who work directly with annual giving and who seek to strengthen their organization’s annual giving strategies and grow as a professional.
-Beginning fundraising professionals and those new to annual giving roles will benefit from Greek Retreat’s 101 Track.
-The intentionally-designed curriculum will introduce relevant terms, necessary elements, strategy, planning, execution tactics and assessment for several annual giving strategies.
+Greek Retreat is designed for professionals who work directly with annual giving and seek to strengthen their organization’s annual giving strategies while growing as a professional.
+The 2018 program provides a 101- and 201-level track for each breakout session – Direct Mail, Digital Marketing and Stewardship.
+Beginning and mid-career fundraising professionals, as well as those fundraisers who are new to annual giving roles, will benefit from the 101 track sessions.
+The intentionally-designed curriculum in these sessions will introduce relevant terms, necessary elements, strategy, planning, execution tactics and assessment for several annual giving strategies.

-Experienced annual giving professionals will benefit from Greek Retreat’s 201 Track.
-The intentionally-designed curriculum from this track will provide programming to expand an organization’s current annual giving strategies through the collaborative sharing of best practices and introduction of new concepts being used by the greater fundraising world.
+Experienced annual giving professionals will benefit from the 201 track sessions.
+These dive deeper into different elements of direct mail, digital marketing and stewardship that will help expand an organization’s current annual giving strategies through the collaborative sharing of best practices and introduction of new concepts being used by the greater fundraising world.

 If you are flying into the Indianapolis International Airport, there is a variety of ground transportation options from the airport to the hotel, including shuttles, buses, car rental services, BlueIndy electric car-sharing services, and more.
 Transportation to and from the hotel is the expense of the attendee.